davideferigato/BitView/README.md

 - Combinational circuit design and optimisation

 The repository also serves as a portfolio piece for master’s programme applications, demonstrating both theoretical understanding and practical implementation in a constrained environment (Minecraft redstone).

-- Displays numbers from **00 to 99** on two side‑by‑side 7‑segment displays.
-- Input via **18 levers** (1–9 for units, 1–9 for tens).
-Zero is the default state.
-- Each digit is driven by an identical circuit derived from **minimized Boolean expressions** (obtained via Karnaugh maps).
-- Logic implemented using **only NOT and OR gates** (the only reliable gates in redstone) via De Morgan transformations.
-- The entire circuit is **stacked vertically** to keep the world compact and readable.
-- Fully documented with truth tables, K‑maps, logic diagrams, and conversion to NOT/OR.

 ---